Dragun123/SCTA/README.md

-# SCTA
+# SCTAFix
-SCTA reworked version by Dragun101 original creator is Raevn, whose work was imported to faf from Axel
+SCTAFix reworked version by Dragun101 original creator is Raevn, whose work was imported to faf from Axel

 # Installation:
 Unpack folder to "Documents\My Games\Gas Powered Games\Supreme Commander Forged Alliance\mods"

-NOTE: When installing a new version, delete the old SCTA folder first.
+NOTE: When installing a new version, delete the old SCTAFix folder first.

-To enable SCTA Balance, use the mod menu inside the game lobby options menu.
+To enable SCTAFix Balance, use the mod menu inside the game lobby options menu.